DrummerViking/tools/Get-ExchangeServerInfo/readme.md

 ```
 Runs against all servers located in the specified Site.

+### PARAMETER Autodiscover
+This optional parameter provides information about Autodiscover in the selected CAS servers.
+It will provide Server name, RU, Server's Site, SCP Endpoint, and Autodiscover SiteScope.

+### PARAMETER Server
+This optional parameter allows the target Exchange server to be specified.
+If it is not, it will look up for all servers in the Organization.

+### PARAMETER Site
+This optional parameter allows the target Site to be specified, so the script will look up for all servers in the specified Site.
+If it is not, it will look up for all servers in the Organization.

+### PARAMETER CASLoad
+This optional switch allows to collect CAS related information.
+Servers without the CAS role will be skipped.
+It will check for Netlogon's semaphores timeouts.
+It will check for the most common protocols user load.

+### PARAMETER CheckASACredentails
+This optional switch allows to check for ASA Credentails in the environment.

 ## Version History:
 ### 1.109 - 06/29/2021
  - Updated build versions for June 2021 releases